csc-training/csc-env-eff/_hands-on/throughput/gaussian_hq.md

 {:start="2"}
 2. When the HyperQueue job has finished, a summary of the status of each task is dumped into the file `task_summary.txt`.
-Check the contents of this file.
+Check the contents of this file:

 ```bash
 cat task_summary.txt